Compare any two graphics cards:

 OpenGL Version OpenGL 4.2 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the maximum amount of data (counted in MB per second) that can be transferred past the external memory interface in one second.
-The number is calculated by multiplying the bus width by its memory clock speed.
-In the case of DDR type memory, it must be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
+Memory Bandwidth: Bandwidth is the maximum amount of data (counted in megabytes per second) that can be moved over the external memory interface within a second.
+It's calculated by multiplying the interface width by the speed of its memory.
+In the case of DDR type RAM, it should be multiplied by 2 again.
+If it uses DDR5, multiply by ANOTHER 2x.
 The higher the bandwidth is, the better the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
-This is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
+This is calculated by multiplying the total amount of texture units by the core speed of the chip.
+The better this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card can possibly write to its local memory in one second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of Render Output Units by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate also depends on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the max fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly write to the local memory in one second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the number of Raster Operations Pipelines by the the core speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices